 04 of 11

 The Rialto Bridge across the Grand Canal connects San Marco and San Polo, one of the oldest parts of Venice.
-At the foot of the Rialto Bridge in San Polo is a massive fish and open-air vegetable market, an exciting place to visit early in the morning.
+At the foot of the Rialto Bridge in San Polo is a massive fish and open-air vegetable market, which is an exciting place to visit early in the morning.
 San Palo is home to many food shops, bars, and great restaurants.
-It's a small but pretty sestiere with remnants of its medieval roots (some on display at The Frari Church).
+It's a small but pretty sestiere with remnants of its medieval roots (some on display at Santa Maria Gloriosa de Frari).

 While San Polo doesn't have an abundance of hotels, there are some good bargains that can be found here.
-Tourists seeking a true taste of Venice with a gondola ride can find a relaxing, serene option at the Hidden Venice gondola ride that can be booked through Select Italy.Continue to 5 of 11 below.
+Tourists seeking a true taste of Venice with a gondola ride can find a relaxing, serene option with a gondola ride.Continue to 5 of 11 below.

 05 of 11